Cognoscan/condense_db/schema.md

 - `nin`: an array of hashes the described field must not be among.
 - `const`: a hash the described field  must be set to.
 - `default`: a default hash implementations may use if the field is not present.
-- `link`: allows `link` queries on this field if set to an array of Hashes.
-If this field is within an entry, the document referred to by the field's hash must use one of the schema documents in the `link` array.
-That is, the document must have the `$schema` field equal to a hash from the `link` array.
-- `ref`: allows `ref` queries on this field if set to a Hash.
-If this field is within an entry, the document referred to by the field's hash must be validated against the schema document the `ref` Hash refers to.
-If the Hash for `ref` refers to a non-schema document, validation always fails.
+- `link`: allows `$link` queries on this field if set to a Hash or array of hashes.
+If this field is within an entry, the document referred to by the field's hash must be validated against the schema document the `link` Hash refers to, or must have been validated against one of the schema in the array and have that match its `$schema` field.
+If the Hash for `link` refers to a non-schema document, validation always fails.
+This is ignored if used for anything that isn't in an entry, as `$link` queries can't be made within document fields.

 Validation fails if the described field is not a hash or does not meet any of the optional requirements listed.

-To expand on `link` and `ref`: if the described field is used within a document, these are ignored, as the query language does not allow for `$link` or `$ref` queries to be run against the fields in a document.
-If, however, the described field is used within an entry, the Hash must refer to a document and that document must be validated, either against its own schema or against the schema specified by `ref`.

 #### Ident